batpigandme/stabler/on_off_testing.md

 gid_secs_pbp <- left_join(gid_secs2, combo_time, by = c("GAME_ID", "start_sec"))
 ```

-Because we don't have an actual record for every single second of each game, the new data frame will have a lot of empty cells.
+Because we don't have an actual record for every single second of each game, the new data frame will have a lot of empty cells/`NA`s.
 To fill in those observations, we'll use the preceding given value.
 In order to do so accurately, we'll need to arrange the data frame by game and seconds.

 ```r
 ## important to sort by GAME_ID **